 You can use API commands to activate or deactivate 8450 buttons.
 This lets you trigger or stop the actions linked to those buttons.

-Activate a button on a 8450 screen.
+Activate a button on an 8450 screen.
 This triggers the action associated with that button.

 Applicable Products: 8450